plescaevelyn/documentation/docs/learning/workshop_a_precision_converter_fpga_integration_journey/index.rst

 1. A classic MCU can be used for converters that have the sampling rate up to 100kSPS.
 2. Maximum performance, in terms of sampling rate, SNR, THD can be only achieved with an FPGA.
 3. SPI Engine is a highly flexible and powerful open-source SPI controller framework which can interface a wide range of precision converters.
 4. We are now familiar with the COS group open-source solution stack.

 **Thank You!**

 **Related Presentations**

 - My customer uses a FPGA in his product.
-Now what?​
+Now what?
 - ADALM2000 in real life applications
-- Just enough Software and HDL for High-Speed designs​
+- Just enough Software and HDL for High-Speed designs
 - Hardware and Software Tools for Precision Wideband Instrumentation

 **Questions?**